Create an Inventory - Using the Chemical Module - Hasmate

 The inventory (and each SDS) must be readily accessible to workers, and any emergency service worker attending your workplace during and an emergency, and after the workplace has been evacuated.

-There are some businesses that do not need to keep an inventory – see the WorkSafe guide to find out more.
+There are some businesses that do not need to keep an inventory – go to the WorkSafe website to find out more.

 Hazardous waste